jiali1025/Automatic_Strain_Sensor_Design/README.md

 8.run_svm_classifier.py contains the code to get the SVM classifier.
 It is discussed in paper's Supplementary Information Note S3.

-## Final ML-enabled prediction model ##
+## Final prediction model ##
-Here is the link for ML model with the best prediction performance (named as ML model (UIP+GA) in the paper).
+Here is the link for the prediction model with the best prediction performance (named as prediction model (UIP+GA) in the paper).
 It is an ensemble of 16 decision programs with different hyperparameters.
 And each decision program is an average from 10-fold cross validation.
 As a result, the total number of h5 files is 160. https://drive.google.com/drive/folders/1_SV7zQqVZU8iN6DPhjl1X_01NympHnbY